 But penalties proved beyond us yet again.
 Who knows what might have happened had David stayed on, had tough old Diego Simeone not manufactured a reaction to a slight kick.
 I do think the treatment of David early on in the training camp, coupled with his youth and relative international inexperience, had a bearing on his mental state.
 Small details again.

 It had been a phenomenal game, the England fans adding to the vastness of the occasion.
 This time, unlike after our exit from Euro ’96, I felt at ease with myself and there was no need to embark on a drinking bender for the rest of the summer.
 I had played well and acted with dignity and integrity.
-And this, through my experience, would be my advice to the young men representing England in Russia this summer.
+And this, through my experience, would be my advice to the young men representing England at the next World Cup, if we qualify.
 Enjoy it, of course, because it could be your only World Cup finals (though, with our selection choices dwindling, there are a few players who could play three or four tournaments and break Wayne Rooney’s England outfield-player caps record of 125).
 And play with dignity, pride, passion and integrity.

 Above all that, win or lose, understand how to handle the situation, emotionally and mentally.
-To that end, for this World Cup, my charity, Sporting Chance, has produced a piece of work offering emotional and mental support to the squad.
 Teammates who are composed and confident at home in the Premiership can wilt under the World Cup pressure; others can rise.
 Everyone has to be ready – players, coaches and all the staff – for the energy, the trepidation and the madness that goes with a World Cup tournament.